 "Relax," Dean said.
 "We're not going to hurt you.
 Unless you refuse to tell us what we want to know, of course, then we'll hurt you a lot."

 The demon tilted her head to the side.
 "What do you want to know?"

 "It's more a need really," Dean said conversationally.
 "You see, we're looking for your boss."
-Dean walked in a circle around her.
+He walked in a circle around her.

 She looked over her shoulder at him.
 "I have no boss."

 "That's not what we hear.
-Word has it that you boss is a guy called Crowley.
+Word has it that your boss is a guy called Crowley.
 We need to speak to him."
 Dean walked over to stand in front of her.

 "Crowley?
 Never heard of him."
 She shrugged.